-The Nomination Committee assists the Board in fulfilling its oversight responsibility to securityholders by ensuring the Board (and relevant subsidiary boards) is comprised of individual Non-Executive Directors best able to discharge the responsibilities of Directors having regard to the law and better practice governance standards.
+The Nomination Committee assists the Board in fulfilling its oversight responsibility to securityholders and other stakeholders by ensuring the Board (and relevant Mirvac Group subsidiary boards) is comprised of individual Non-Executive Directors best able to discharge the responsibilities of Directors having regard to the relevant laws and regulations and better practice governance standards.

-The Nomination Committee is governed by the Nomination Committee Charter, which is available on Mirvac's website: www.mirvac.com/about/corporate-governance
+The Nomination Committee is governed by the Nomination Committee Charter, which was updated in FY20.
+A copy of the Charter is available on Mirvac's website: www.mirvac.com/about/corporate-governance